 You also have to debt.
 It would be best to clear up all debts and mortgage before you want to retire early.
-You may find yourself in trouble as debts consumes your retirement fund and change your lifestyle.
+You may find yourself in trouble as debts consume your retirement fund and change your lifestyle.

 3) Assess Your Financial Capability

 You've calculated your budget and your lifestyle.
 So you should know the total amount of fund to be able to support your early retirement.
 Also, find out the amount of fund you currently have allocated for your retirement.
-You're retirement portfolio may consists of investments, real estate, cash, annuities, and other forms of assets.
+Your retirement portfolio may consist of investments, real estate, cash, annuities, and other forms of assets.
 Now subtract the total amount of fund your early retirement needs to your retirement portfolio.
 This should show you the amount you need to be able to support early retirement.
 It's also good to be over the desired amount to have leverage in case some problems come along the way in your early retirement.

 4) Change Your Lifestyle According to Your Retirement Funds

 I know all those vacations, luxury items, and hobbies you want to try.
-But always keep in mind that you have limited funds and that there is no more work for you to fallback to in case you overspend.
-Most people fail retiring early because they aren't able to adjust their lifestyle according to their retirement fund.
+But always keep in mind that you have limited funds and that there is no more work for you to fall back to in case you overspend.
+Most people fail to retire early because they aren't able to adjust their lifestyle according to their retirement fund.
 They end up overspending and going broke.
 This may surprise you but a lot of people retiring to other countries do not live a luxurious life.
 Instead, they live a simple life and never overspend.
 They adjusted their wants and needs in order to fit the allocated retirement fund they have to last for a lifetime.
 Here are also some points you can look into when changing your lifestyle:

 Be Debt-free - Debts are a huge money sucker to your retirement.
-Especially with high interest rates.
+Especially with high-interest rates.
 Before you retire, make sure to clear all your debts so you won't have to compromise your retirement fund.

 Have A Balance of Work and When to Retire - This goes without saying that retiring at a later age, gives you more funds for your retirement.
 This means more flexibility in your lifestyle plans.
 Always consider that if you retire a bit later, you will get more funds for a better option for your lifestyle.
 But if you really want to retire early, like at the age of 40, then be contented with a simple lifestyle cause you may not have enough funds to support an expensive retirement lifestyle.

-Be Open to Having a 2nd Job - If you want to retire early then you need to work for it.
+Be Open to Having 2nd Job - If you want to retire early then you need to work for it.
 If you lack the retirement funds for the lifestyle of your choice then you have to start considering getting a 2nd job.
 It'll help you save a lot of time and you can even retire at an early age of 45.
 Having a 2nd job eats your time but if you really want to retire at an early age then it's worth it.
 You also have more funds for your early retirement.

 5) Investment is Key